Magic (Four Tops album): Singles

 "Sexy Ways" peaked at No. 21 on the US Billboard Hot R&B Singles chart.

 Critical reception

 Carl Allen for The Buffalo News praised the album for “more of that earthly harmonized sound fans have come to expect from The Tops”.
 Bryan Anderson of the North Bay Nugget wrote “their line-up remains the same as it was when they first formed in 1954” saying the Four Tops “continue their penchant for lovelorn ballads and the more upbeat streeter-boaster pose that delivered them past hits.”
-Jack Lloyd of The Philadelphia Inquirer said the Tops “have lost little of the energy and polish that made them so hot in the 1960s” noting the album’s song presentation in the “the classic Motown pattern: upbeat numbers alternating with mellow ballads” citing standout tunes including a duet featuring Phyllis Hyman singing with the Tops.
+Jack Lloyd of The Philadelphia Inquirer said the Tops “have lost little of the energy and polish that made them so hot in the 1960s” noting the album's song presentation in “the classic Motown pattern: upbeat numbers alternating with mellow ballads” citing standout tunes including a duet featuring Phyllis Hyman singing with the Tops.
 Frank Sullivan for the Times Colonist called it a “romp down memory lane” of “nice easy ballads and up-tempo tunes.”